mattscilipoti/abi_registrar/README.md

     - Associates with one or more Properties
     - Can be Deed Holders, Renters, or Dependents
     - Can mark as verified

-### TODO

   - Record Purchased Shares
       - Only Deed Holders
       - Each transation: Date purchased, count
       - Total count owned
+      - Assign shares to Property

+### TODO

+  - Record Purchased Shares
+    - Transfer of Shares
+    - Void Purchase
   - Manage Beach Parties?
     - Reservations
     - Sync to Invoices?